Instantons and Annular Khovanov Homology: Instanton Floer Homology for Tangles

-Moreover, the generalized eigenspaces for the top eigenvalues $\pm (m-2)$ are one-dimensional. \end{PR} One immediate corollary of this proposition is the following. \begin{COR} Suppose $(Y,K,\omega)$ is an admissible triple and $R\subset Y$ is an embedded sphere.
-If $|R\cap K|=m$ is odd, then the only eigenvalue of $\mu(x)$ is $2$ and the eigenvalues of $\muu(R)$ on $\II(Y,K,\omega;\mathbb{C})$ are contained in the set $\mathcal{C}_m$.
-Moreover, the generalized eigenspace of $\muu(R)$ with eigenvalue $l$ is isomorphic to the generalized eigenspace with eigenvalue $-l$. \end{COR} The proof is the same as the proof of Corollary 7.2 in \cite{KM:suture}.
+Moreover, the generalized eigenspaces for the top eigenvalues $\pm (m-2)$ are one-dimensional. \end{PR} One immediate corollary of this proposition is the following (cf. \cite[Corollary 7.2]{KM:suture}). \begin{COR} Suppose $(Y,K,\omega)$ is an admissible triple and $R\subset Y$ is an embedded sphere.
+If $|R\cap K|=m\ge 3$ is odd, then the only eigenvalue of $\mu(x)$ is $2$ and the eigenvalues of $\muu(R)$ on $\II(Y,K,\omega;\mathbb{C})$ are contained in the set $\mathcal{C}_m$.
+Moreover, the generalized eigenspace of $\muu(R)$ with eigenvalue $l$ is isomorphic to the generalized eigenspace with eigenvalue $-l$. \end{COR} The first part is just \cite[Lemma 3.2.3]{Street}.
 The second part is because $\muu(R)$ is a degree $2$ operator on a $\mathbb{Z}/4$ graded space: the isomorphism is given by $\alpha\mapsto (\sqrt{-1})^{\deg\alpha}\alpha$ where $\alpha$ is a homogeneous element in the Floer homology group.

 \begin{DEF} Let $(Y,K,\omega)$ be an admissible triple and $R\subset Y$ be an embedded 2-sphere.
-Suppose $R$ intersects $K$ transversally at $m$ points.
+Suppose $R$ intersects $K$ transversely at $m$ points.
 We define

 to be the generalized eigenspace for $\muu (R)$ for the eigenvalue $(m-2)$.
 More generally, if $\Sigma\subset Y$ is an embedded surface, we use

 to denote the generalized eigenspace for the operator $\muu(\Sigma)$ for the eigenvalue $n$.
 The operator $\muu(\Sigma)$ can also be replaced by $\mu(\Sigma)$ if $\Sigma\cap K=\emptyset$ or $\mu(x)$ where $x\in Y\setminus K$. \end{DEF} In this definition we do not require $m$ to be odd.